dynod/grpc-helper-api/doc/config.md

 The operation is atomic and will be applied only if all required updates are valid (i.e. don't raise an error).

 The updated configuration is persisted and will be reloaded when the server restarts.

+**Note:** if proxy services are registered, config is updated on all proxied servers knowing the updated item(s)

 #### *Return*